Cho-William/habushu/README.md

 Default: `true`

+#### workingDirectoryRelativeToBasedir ####

+Controls the working directory relative to the `${project.basedir}` when examining monorepo dependency modules for copying source files with the `containerize-dependencies` goal.
+The working directory should be the `${project.basedir}`, hence the `null` default.

+Note: this parameter should be consistent with the `workingDirectory` configuration, such that both parameters point to the same expected working directory.
+For example, if the `workingDirectory` was overriden to `${project.basedir}/custom-workdir`, then `workingDirectoryRelativeToBasedir` should be set to `/custom-workdir`.
+Setting this parameter should only be necessary if a non-default `workingDirectory` configuration was set.

+Default: `null`

+#### distDirectoryRelativeToBasedir ####

+Controls the expected dist directory relative to the `${project.basedir}` when examining monorepo dependency modules for copying source files with the `containerize-dependencies` goal.

+Note: this parameter should be consistent with the `distDirectory` configuration.
+For example, if the `distDirectory` was set to `${project.basedir}/custom-dist`, then `distDirectoryRelativeToBasedir` should be set to `/custom-dist`.
+Setting this parameter should only be necessary if a non-default `distDirectory` configuration was set.

+Default: `/dist`

+#### targetDirectoryRelativeToBasedir ####

+Controls the expected target directory relative to the `${project.build.directory}` when examining monorepo dependency modules for copying source files with the `containerize-dependencies` goal.

+Note: this parameter should be consistent with the `targetDirectory` configuration.
+For example, if the `targetDirectory` was overriden to `${project.basedir}/custom-target`, then `targetDirectoryRelativeToBasedir` should be set to `/custom-target`.
+Setting this parameter should only be necessary if a non-default `targetDirectory` configuration was set.

+Default: `/target`

+#### anchorSourceDirectory ####

+Controls the directory of where containerization files will be copied from with the `containerize-dependencies` goal.
+If set, this value should be a directory path that houses all the necessary monorepo dependency Habushu modules (including transitive monorepo dependency modules).
+Additionally, if set, this path should either be an absolute path or a path relative to the `${project.basedir}` of the `containerize-dependencies` goal's execution.
+Typically, it is not recommended to set this parameter, as the default directory will be sufficient for monorepo use-cases.

+Default: the build's execution root directory

+#### containerizeSupportDirectory ####

+Controls the location of where containerization files will be copied to as part of the `containerize-dependencies` goal.

+Default: `${project.build.directory}/containerize-support`

 ## The Habushu Build Lifecycle ##

 Habushu applies a [custom Maven lifecycle that binds Poetry-based DevSecOps workflow commands](https://fermenter.atlassian.net/wiki/spaces/HAB/pages/2056749057/Dependency+Management+and+Build+Automation+through+Poetry+and+Maven) to the following phases: